danielW3ll/metric-neo/README.md

     - [ ] Setup VitePress for Documentation & Landing Page
     - [ ] Configure GitHub Actions for Automatic SFTP Deployment
     - [ ] Implement Automated Download Page

+> **Note on Implementation Strategy:** The backend is developed in a layered approach (Domain → Persistence → Framework) to ensure maximum testability, portability, and adherence to hexagonal architecture principles.
+This allows the core logic to remain framework-agnostic and simplifies future platform extensions.
 ## 🚀 Getting Started

 ### comming soon...